CERTCC/CERT-Guide-to-CVD/docs/topics/principles/process_improvement.md

 cannot predict the environment, we cannot predict all the ways that things may go wrong.
-In fact, research has shown that it appears impossible to model or predict the number of vulnerabilities that may be found through tools like fuzzing---and, by extension, the number of vulnerabilities that exist in a product \[4,5\].
+In fact, research has shown that it appears impossible to model or predict the number of vulnerabilities that may be found through tools like fuzzing&mdash;and, by extension, the number of vulnerabilities that exist in a product \[4,5\].
 The best advice seems to be to assume that vulnerabilities will be found indefinitely into the future and work to ensure that any remaining vulnerabilities cause